 Following trends in Europe over the past decade, support for the Radical Right has recently grown more significant in the United States and the United Kingdom.
 While the United Kingdom has witnessed the rise of Radical Right fringe groups, the United States’ political spectrum has been altered by the Tea Party and the election of Donald Trump.
 This article asks what predicts White individuals’ support for such groups.
 In original, representative surveys of White individuals in Great Britain and the United States, we use an innovative technique to measure subjective social, political, and economic status that captures individuals’ perceptions of increasing or decreasing deprivation over time.
 We then analyze the impact of these deprivation measures on support for the Radical Right among Republicans (Conservatives), Democrats (Labourites), and Independents.
 We show that nostalgic deprivation among White respondents drives support for the Radical Right in the United Kingdom and the United States.

 Boucher, Anna and Justin Gest.
-Forthcoming.
+2018.
 Crossroads: Comparative Immigration Regimes in a World of Demographic Change.
-Contracted by Cambridge University Press.
+Cambridge University Press.

 This books asks how to better define immigration policy regimes across countries, and seeks to explain why countries regulate the movement of people in such different ways.
 Using international demographic data, this book examines a series of immigration policy outcomes across 50 different countries.
 We first synthesize them into a new typology based on five primary variables—total migrant stock, annual migrant flows, visa distribution, temporary/permanent migration ratio and naturalization rates.
 With this new classification in hand, we then run an analysis to explain what drives countries' pursuit of different models.
 The results will provide a valuable public database, a data-driven regime typology, and a powerful conclusion about the key determinants of international migration governance.